Parts of the Human Digestive System

 Mouth

 The mouth is the first organ of the human digestive system.
-Indeed, the digestion begins before you even take food in the mouth.
+Indeed, digestion begins before you even take food into the mouth.
 Biting breaks the food into pieces that are all the more handily processed, while salivation blends in with food to start the most common way of separating it into a structure your body can digest and utilize.

 Teeth

 The teeth are hard, white designs found in the mouth.
-Typically utilized for rumination of food in the mouth.
+Typically utilized for the rumination of food in the mouth.
 Every tooth comprises a crown and at least one root.
 The crown is the useful piece of the tooth that is noticeable over the gum.
-The root is the concealed part that backs and attaches the tooth to the jawbone.
+The root is the concealed part that supports and attaches the tooth to the jawbone.

 Pharynx